-For new drive belts, check the tension after 5, 20 and 50 hours of operation and re-tension as required (see the following procedure for measuring belt tension).
+For new drive belts, check the tension after 5, 20 and 50 hours of operation and re-tension as required.
 Thereafter, check and re-tension if required monthly or at 500 hour intervals, whichever comes first.

 Ideal drive belt tension is the lowest tension at which the belt will not slip under peak load conditions.
 Do not over-tension drive belts.
 Over-tensioning will shorten both drive belt and bearing life.
 Under-tensioning will cause belt slippage.
 Always keep belts free from dirt, grease, oil and other foreign material which may cause slippage.